Chapter Eight: Avalon

 The shadows were long now.
 The sun was going down.

-Returning to the porch to put the harp away, I picked up the harp and glass, bringing them inside.
+Returning to the porch, I picked up the harp and glass, bringing them inside.
 Merlin’s backpack was sitting where I had left it in the hallway, and I scooped it up on my way to the library.
 Leaving the stuff on the desk, I retrieved the bottle from the sideboard, refilled my glass and set the bottle down beside everything else.

 The cool air from outside had freshened the place somewhat, but the coming night-time chill was already making its presence felt.
 So I went around closing most of the windows I had earlier opened.
 Back in the library, where I had one of the lamps going, I removed my scabbard, leaning Grayswandir against the brass stand holding the fireplace tools.
 Tinder and kindling I pulled from the basket for the hearth.
 In a little while I had a fire going and was able to add a few logs from the rack.
 The flames went down for a bit, but soon the logs were hissing, popping and throwing off heat.
 The fire added some cheer to the room, and made it warm enough that I was able to leave a window partly open.

 Taking one of the candlesticks down from the mantelpiece and lighting it, I brought it over to the desk and set it down.
-After emptying the contents of the pack onto the blotter on the desk, I finally sat, sipped, and contemplated the items before me.
+Then, after emptying the contents of the pack onto the blotter on the desk, I finally sat, sipped, and contemplated the items before me.